Moderator: Mr. Scott Timmermann

 Moderators: Mrs. Melissa Kunkle and Mrs. Pam Zurliene

-All Mater Dei students are welcome to join the staff of The Knight at any time throughout the year.
+All Mater Dei students are welcome to join the staff of The Knight in September, when an organizational meeting is held for both “veteran” and new members.

-The mission statement of Mater Dei stresses the importance of a caring environment, respectful of individual differences.
-The Peer Assistants program seeks to ensure that the atmosphere at Mater Dei is always pleasant and non-threatening for all students, meaning that all students feel comfortable and welcome.
+The mission statement of Mater Dei stresses the importance of a caring environment that is also respectful of all students.
+Thus, the purpose of the Peer Helpers program is to ensure that all students feel welcome, confident, and capable.

 Moderator: Mrs. Maria Zurliene

-Student Ambassadors play a vital role in promoting Mater Dei to prospective students and their parents, current students and their parents, and alumni.
+Student Ambassadors play a vital role in promoting Mater Dei to prospective students and their families, current students and their families, and alumni.
 In their role as ambassadors, students share not only their knowledge of Mater Dei, but also their “spirit” for Mater Dei.

 The activities in which our Student Ambassadors participate include, but are not limited to, the following: